 The Progressive Architecture (P/A) Awards recognize unbuilt projects demonstrating overall design excellence and innovation.
 Judging will take place in December 2019.
-Winning entries will be notified in December 2019, published in the February 2020 issue of ARCHITECT, and honored at a celebration in New York in February 2020.
+Winning entries will be notified in December 2019, published in the February 2020 issue of ARCHITECT.

 Our P/A Awards are completely digital!
 This process will save you hours of work and reams of paper.
 Please use either Chrome or Firefox as your browser when registering and completing the forms

 ELIGIBILITY Architects and other design professionals practicing in any region may enter one or more submissions.
 All entries must be commissioned by paying clients for execution.
 Proposals may be for any location.
 All entries must have been commissioned for compensation by clients with the contractual intention and the authority to carry out the submitted proposal.
 Projects must have a completion date after January 1, 2020.

 - Single Family Housing

 Note: Individual projects must be submitted in a single category only.

 November 1, 2019 → Submission deadline for regular entries

 November 8, 2019 November 22, 2019→ Submission deadline for late entries (will include late fee of $50.00 per late entry)

 Please Note: You will be charged a $50 late fee per entry for any materials submitted after November 1, 2019.
 All late entry materials must be received by11:59 pm eastern